Silicontent/silicontent-games/README.md

-# Silicontent website
+# website (woohoo)
-This repository is linked to a GitHub website where I host some of my games.
+This repository is linked to a GitHub website where I host a few of my games and other projects.
 An alternative way to play them is through my [itch.io page](https://silicontent.itch.io).
-Website is connected to [this website](https://silicontent.glitch.me/index.html).
+Website [was] connected to https://silicontent.glitch.me/index.html, but this site no longer exists.